jacqueline-homan/testcoverage/README.md

 [issues]: https://github.com/hacketyhack/hackety-hack.com/issues
 [tdd]:    http://en.wikipedia.org/wiki/Test-driven_development

-It is advisable to run 'script/bootstrap' in the terminal every single time after adding a new file, adding a line of code to an existing file, or doing a 'bundle install' after adding gems to make the app omniauthable or other useful gems to your Gemfile.
-Otherwise, you will get weird error, Name Error :: 'undefined local variable or method' errors when you run rspec. (~JSH, Team Hackety-Hack)
+It is advisable to install Rails using chruby or rbenv instead of rmv.
+Otherwise, you may get weird error, Name Error :: 'undefined local variable or method' errors when you run rspec. (~JSH, Team Hackety-Hack)